 Djurgårdsbrunnkanalen, Stockholm, Sweden, July 12, 1912.
 Fanny Durack’s hand touched the pier serving as the finish line.
-She blinked twice to get the brown and salty water out of her eyes and quickly looked over to her both sides.
+She blinked twice to get the brown and salty water out of her eyes and quickly looked over to both sides.
 The other participants in the race were still swimming frantically.
-She’d won the 100 meters freestyle with six seconds and her time of 1:19.8 was a new world record.
+She’d won the 100m freestyle by six seconds and her time of 1:19.8 was a new world record.
 When she realized that victory was hers, she called out and smiled at her friends in the stands, who were shouting and clapping their hands.

-Fanny had been swimming ever since she used to run down to the beach in Sydney, Australia at the age of nine.
+Fanny, who grew up near the beach in Sydney, Australia, had been swimming since the age of 9.
 The Stockholm Olympics was the first and only time that New Zealand and Australia competed together under the name of Australasia.
-This was a matter of curiosity compared to the fact that Fanny was in Stockholm in the first place, which was far from obvious.
+This was a small matter compared to the fact that Fanny was allowed to compete at Stockholm in the first place.
 In the Paris Olympics in 1900, women had competed in sailing, tennis and riding, but they had not been allowed to swim until the Stockholm games.

-A total of 27 female swimmers came to compete in the two events of 100 meters freestyle and 4 x 100 meters freestyle.
+A total of 27 female swimmers came to compete in the two events of 100m freestyle and 4 x 100m freestyle.
 Six of them were Swedish and an additional six were British.
 The United States had not sent any female swimmers whatsoever.
-The fact that only four countries participated in the relay event meant that there was no need for trials.
+Since there were only four countries participating in the relay event, there was no need for trials.
 In addition to Sweden and the United Kingdom, Germany and Austria also participated.
-Australasia only had two women in Stockholm.
-However, they’d won both the gold and the silver medal in the individual meter race.
+Australasia had only two women in Stockholm.
+However, they’d won both the gold and the silver medal in the individual 100-meter race.

 Australasia almost didn’t send any female swimmers at all.
 The committee setting up the swim team had thought that sending female swimmers to Sweden was a waste of both time and money.
-Eventually, however, the wife a theater director managed to collect enough money to put two female swimmers and their mandatory coaches on a ship to London.
+Eventually, however, the wife of a theater director collected enough money to put two female swimmers and their mandatory coaches on a ship to London.

-While the young swimmers were still at sea, the theater director’s wife managed to persuade the board of the New South Wales Ladies Swimming Association to approve of Fanny Durack and Mina Wylie participating in the Olympics.
+While the young swimmers were still at sea, the theater director’s wife managed to persuade the board of the New South Wales Ladies Swimming Association to approve the swimmers, Fanny Durack and Mina Wylie, to participate in the Olympics.
 They received the good news by telegram as they stopped in Cape Town.
-Once in London, they had some time for training before it was time to go to Sweden.
+Once in London, they spent some time training before it was time to go to Sweden.

-The dual victory in the 100 meters freestyle had given Fanny and Mina a taste for more, so they suggested to the organizers that they would swim two distances each in the relay race.
+The dual victory in the 100m freestyle had given Fanny and Mina a taste for more, so they suggested to the organizers that they would swim two distances each in the relay race.
 They were so superior that they would have probably have won a medal.
-Individually, they had been a total of 45 seconds faster than the best Swedish swimmers, Vera Thulin and Greta Johansson.
-The organizers nonetheless rejected their request, which meant that the female part of the Australasian team had to watch the final from the stands.
+Individually, they had been a total of 45 seconds faster than the best Swedish swimmers Vera Thulin and Greta Johansson.
+Unfortunately, the organizers rejected their request, which meant that the female part of the Australasian team had to watch the final from the stands.